pinot-contrib/pinot-docs/basics/components/cluster/tenant.md

 By default, all tables, brokers, and servers belong to a tenant called _DefaultTenant_, but you can configure multiple tenants in a Pinot cluster.

-In order to support multi-tenancy, Pinot has first-class support for tenants.
-Every table is associated with a server tenant and a broker tenant.
-This controls the nodes that will be used by this table as servers and brokers.
-This allows all tables belonging to a particular use case to be grouped under a single tenant name.
+To support multi-tenancy, Pinot has first-class support for tenants.
+Every table is associated with a server tenant and a broker tenant, which controls the nodes used by the table as servers and brokers.
+Multi-tenancy lets Pinot group all tables belonging to a particular use case under a single tenant name.

 The concept of tenants is very important when the multiple use cases are using Pinot and there is a need to provide quotas or some sort of isolation across tenants.
 For example, consider we have two tables `Table A` and `Table B` in the same Pinot cluster.